Magical Power of Escherichia coli-1885

 Gram staining: Gram-negative bacilli with pus cells.

-Fluorescent-labeled O group antisera in acute gastroenteritis.
+Fluorescent-labelled O group antisera in acute gastroenteritis.

 Agglutination: